☎ Call Today Free Consult

 Can An Expunged Record Ever Be Seen Again?

 When a record is successfully expunged in Texas, the relevant agencies are ordered to destroy all files related to the arrest and prosecution.
 Under the law, the release or maintenance of expunged information is prohibited.
-Furthermore, you are legally permitted to state under oath that the arrest never happened.
+Also, you are legally permitted to state under oath that the arrest never happened.
 The only rare exception is in very specific federal security clearance contexts, but for nearly all civilian purposes—including employment, housing, and licensing—the record ceases to exist.
 This is why expunction is the preferred method for anyone seeking to move past sex crime charges and Texas penalties.

 Take Action - Protect Your Rights Today